SeanAWilliams/udocs/README.md

 guide.
 Documentation content is written in Markdown, and persisted in a `docs/` directory at the root of your project's Git repository.
 From there, `udocs` can render the guide's content to HTML, and optionally serve it locally over HTTP for viewing, or send it to a remote UDocs instance for hosting.

-> Note: UDocs currently has an Alpha release status, and is under active development.

 ---

 ## Features